-In addition to the forwards and backwards seat adjustment, models equipped with a suspension seat can be adjusted for suspension (ride comfort), lumbar support, and back angle.
+In addition to the forwards and backwards seat adjustment, models equipped with a suspension seat can also be adjusted for suspension (ride comfort).

-Seat Adjustment Lever (Forwards / Backwards): The seat can be adjusted forward and back.
-Move the forwards / backwards seat adjustment lever (A, Figure 42), position the seat as desired, and release the lever to lock the seat in position.
+Seat Adjustment Lever (Forwards/Backwards): The seat can be adjusted forward and back.
+Move the forwards/ backwards seat adjustment lever (A, Figure 41), position the seat as desired, and release the lever to lock the seat in position.
+Suspension Seat Adjustment